Our mission is simple: We will provide you with

 court reporting services in central Ohio.
 Since 1988, Spectrum has

 added many additional services and products to its array of services,

-Binder, Summation), video and digital photo services (depositions,
+Binder, Summation sales/training), video and digital photo services (depositions,

 videos, evidentiary videos, etc.), trial presentation services